thedataflows/pimp-my-arch/README.md

 After running it, you should have a fully functional Arch Linux system with KDE Plasma and all the tools and customization that I preffer :).

+## Deprecated

+Since I have switched to CachyOS, this repo is deprecated in favor of <https://github.com/thedataflows/pimp-my-cachyos>

 ## Motivation

 While Arch gives you a ton of flexibility, some times it feels too much.
 Once I settled on a particular setup, I just wanted to be productive and stop tinkering.
 To get to that setup, for me at least, it was quite the effort.